unravelin/design-exercise/README.md

 ##Summary

-As you might already know, Ravelin helps our clients detect fraud through machine learning.
-The Ravelin dashboard is a client-facing web application, the purpose of which is to provide our clients insight into their customers, specifically ones tied to fraud.
+As you might already know we detect fraud here at Ravelin and we're pretty good at it.
+The Ravelin dashboard is a client-facing web application that sits on top of our machine learning models.
+The purpose of this dashboard is to provide our clients insights into their customers, specifically ones tied to fraud – you know, the bad guys.

 Your task is to design a notification system for the Ravelin dashboard.

 ##Spec

-We need a notification system that appears when you click the bell in the upper-right corner.
-Whether this takes the form of a pop-out modal, sidebar or other element is up to you.
+We need you to design a notification component that appears when you click the bell in the upper-right corner.
+Whether this takes the form of a dropdown modal, sidebar or some other UI element is completely up to you.

-Notifications might come in the form of alerts that make the user aware of important events.
+This notification component must hold a series of notifications.
+The sole purpose of these notifications are to make the user aware of important events.

 The four different types of events are as follows:

 - A fraud ring has appeared
-- Your account has been assigned a customer by another user account
+- You have been assigned a customer by another user
 - A customer you were watching has just made a suspicious order
 - A new queue has been assigned to you by another user

-While we use [Sketch](https://www.sketchapp.com/) as our preferred design tool at Ravelin, the design can be done using any tool of your choosing.
+While we use [Sketch](https://www.sketchapp.com/) as our preferred design tool at Ravelin, this design exercise can be done using any tool of your choosing.

 We've included a starter template file in both .sketch and .psd formats to help you get started.
 The font used throughout the dashboard (Source Sans Pro) is also bundled.